When visiting a place I never try to find the ‘best of’ food.

 What I do like to do is find a representative food and try it over and over and over again.
 Is it the same everywhere or are there regional differences in flavouring, spicing, and technique?
 Does it make a difference if I have it as ‘street food’ or in a restaurant?
 How does it differ from the version I can find at home?

 In Greece we sampled calamari across the many different islands we visited.
 In Germany of course it was the beer and pretzels.
 Nepalese eat dal baat every day; it may be the same basic ingredients every day but there were small differences in flavour from region to region.
 Kebap in Turkey seemed to be the same everywhere, and ceviche in Peru depended on what seafood was available.

 Here in Japan we knew it would be ramen; we even practiced our slurping at home to get ready!
 Simple ingredients (broth, noodles, pork, bean sprouts, corn, bamboo shoots, green onions and sometimes egg) are combined in a variety of ways that keep us coming back for more.
 We’ve found at least 10 types!

 - Simple Pork Ramen.
-This was the very first ramen on our very first day in Japan.
+This was the very first bowl of ramen on our very first day in Japan.
 We stopped in a small, family run, shop while meandering through a neighbourhood in Tokyo.
 The pork broth was nice and light, the chashu (roasted pork) wasn’t too fatty, and the noodles were nicely cooked.
 We were hooked!

 - Wonton Ramen.
 I didn’t know that wontons could be part of ramen but I guess seeing as the whole dish is from China originally I shouldn’t have been surprised.
 This was one of our favorites – the broth was light and a touch salty and the chashu was the best we’ve had; it was like the rich end of a pork roast.